 You should then be prompted to enter the Directory Monitor parameters.
 Give the Directory Monitor a Name (e.g. "Monitor File Added For Company ABC") and select the specific Directory you want to monitor.

-Make sure the "Monitor file add" checkbox is ticked.
+Make sure the "Monitor file add" checkbox is selected.

 As soon as you're done, click the OK button to proceed.